rjfinn/starterkit-tutorials-bak/tutorials/cellular-iot-button.md

 <br/>![alt text](../images/CoolTerm.jpg "CoolTerm")
 * [PC USB serial driver](https://developer.mbed.org/handbook/Windows-serial-configuration)

 Make sure to check your flow endpoints for the correct server name and port.
 Most people forget to change the server name.
+Also make sure the URL components are defined in the correct variables and not combined into one.
+Also, make sure your Flow is deployed and not in *Offline* mode.

 The modem module requires a lot of power.
 The USB plug included with the kit provides ***5V-2.4A*** and you need at least that much.
+If you're seeing ```modem initialization failure``` the modem is probably not getting enough power.